-^{} Students who did Computer Applications Technology (CAT) at NSC Grade 12 level with at least a 50% pass mark (APS = 4 or higher) are allowed to write a 'Recognition of prior learning (RPL)' assessment for End User Computing 1A (EUC01A1).
-On passing this RPL assessment with a final mark of at least 65%, the student would have proved that (s)he has the required expertise needed for EUC01A1 and will therefore be granted a credit for the module.
+Students who did Computer Applications Technology (CAT) at NSC Grade 12 level with at least a 50% pass mark (APS of 4 or higher) are allowed to write a 'Recognition of prior learning (RPL)' assessment for End User Computing 1A (EUC01A1).
+On passing this RPL assessment with a final mark of at least 65%, the student will have proved that (s)he has the required expertise needed for EUC01A1 and will therefore be granted exemption for the module.

 If a qualifying student wishes to write the RPL assessment (s)he needs to register for both EUC01A1 (the academic module) as well as EUC01AR (the RPL exam).
-On passing the RPL assessment (EUC01AR) with 65% (s)he will be granted a credit for the module (EUC01A1).

-If a student fails the RPL assessment (EUC01AR) (s)he will remain registered for EUC01A1.
-A fee of R500 is attached to the RPL assessment (EUC01AR).
-If a student passes the RPL assessment (EUC01AR) (s)he will be exempted from the module (EUC01A1).
+On passing the RPL assessment (EUC01AR) with 65% (s)he will be granted exemption for the module (EUC01A1).
+If a student fails, the RPL assessment (EUC01AR) (s)he will remain registered for EUC01A1.
+A fee as approved per year, is linked to the RPL assessment (EUC01AR).
+If a student passes the RPL assessment (EUC01AR) (s)he will be exempted from the module (EUC01A1) and the module fee for EUC01A1 will be credited to his/her student account.
 If a student fails the RPL assessment (EUC01AR), it will be reflected as such on the student's academic transcript.

-Students are allowed to write a 'Recognition of prior learning (RPL)' assessment for End User Computing 1B (EUC01B1).
-On passing this RPL assessment the student would have proved that (s)he has the required expertise needed for EUC01B1 and will therefore be granted a credit for the module.
+Students who did Computer Applications Technology (CAT) at NSC Grade 12 level with at least a 50% pass mark (APS of 4 or higher) are allowed to write a 'Recognition of prior learning (RPL)' assessment for End User Computing 1B (EUC01B1).
+On passing this RPL assessment with a final mark of at least 65%, the student would have proved that (s)he has the required expertise needed for EUC01B1 and will therefore be granted exemption for the module.